 Skip to main content

-Import CSV Data migration using the FormKiQ CLI
+Import CSV Data Migration Using the FormKiQ CLI

 This tutorial explains how to perform a bulk data migration into FormKiQ using the FormKiQ CLI (fk) and its built-in --import-csv functionality.
 The CLI importer is designed for efficiently loading large volumes of documents and metadata during initial onboarding or system migrations.